How I Learned to Stop Worrying and Love Retraining: Experimental Results

-One of the main intentions behind pruning-stability is to eliminate the need for additional retraining.
-We start by verifying this assumption using the pruning-stable approaches and allowing them to be retrained for further 30 epochs. \cref{fig:appendix-retraining-no-retraining-cifar10} and \cref{fig:appendix-retraining-no-retraining-cifar100} in \cref{sec:full-results-3} show the increase in accuracy of the pruned networks after retraining.
-We observe that LC and CS are often unable to find an actually sparse model throughout training and hence greatly benefit from retraining.
-The remaining methods however mostly stay true to their claimed pruning-stability, but nevertheless can profit from retraining.
-For the sake of a fair comparison, we will therefore use the accuracy reached after retraining when it exceeds the original one for all pruning-stable methods in this section but we do \emph{not} subtract those 30 retrain epochs from the budget of 200 epochs for any of the pruning-stable methods.
-Note that BIMP is not retrained further after having completed 200 epochs of training.

-\cref{tab:stable-unstable-results} now reports the final test performance, theoretical speedup, and actually achieved sparsity of all nine methods for CIFAR-10.
-Full results for both CIFAR-10 and CIFAR-100 are reported in \cref{sec:full-results-4}.
+\cref{tab:stable-unstable-results} reports the final test performance, theoretical speedup, and actually achieved sparsity of all methods for CIFAR-10 and ImageNet, where we defer full results to \cref{sec:full-results-4}.
 The results show that BIMP is able to outperform many of the pruning-stable methods considered here.
-For CIFAR-10, only DPF clearly matches its performance throughout all levels of sparsity.
-All other methods fail to compete at the highest level of sparsity and otherwise at best about match the performance of BIMP.
-For CIFAR-100 however, DPF does not exhibit the same strong behavior as for CIFAR-10.
-No method is able to consistently outperform BIMP on CIFAR-100 and, somewhat surprisingly, we note that BIMP is also able to get favorable theoretical speedups compared to other methods for both CIFAR-10 and CIFAR-100, despite using a global selection weight selection criterion.
-We emphasize again that BIMP obtains these results within the same number of overall training epochs and that we are ignoring both the computational overhead of the implicit bias of some of the more involved methods as well as the additional retraining times required by some of them despite their claimed pruning-stability.
+For ImageNet, DNW consistently performs on par or better than BIMP, albeit at the price of needing roughly twice as long for training, cf. the images-per-second throughput.
+Surprisingly, despite broad hyperparameter grid search, most methods seem to be in disadvantage compared to BIMP, with DPF being a both efficient and strong competitor.
+BIMP obtains these results within the same number of overall training epochs and we are ignoring the computational overhead of some of the more involved methods.
+We note that the authors of STR report better results on ImageNet, which we unfortunately were unable to replicate in our experimental setting (cf. \cref{sec:full-results-1} for the exact hyperparameter grid).